Porsche Cayenne diesel emissions exceed legal limits - Spiegel

-FRANKFURT/HAMBURG, June 9 Diesel models of Volkswagen's sports car maker Porsche have much higher emissions than is legally allowed, German weekly Der Spiegel reported on Friday, citing test results.
+FRANKFURT/HAMBURG, June 9 (Reuters) - Diesel models of Volkswagen's sports car maker Porsche have much higher emissions than is legally allowed, German weekly Der Spiegel reported on Friday, citing test results.

 The magazine asked German test institute TUV Nord to check emission levels for the Porsche Cayenne V6 TDI, an SUV model, under normal driving conditions.